Johannestampere/Johannestampere/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Johannes, and I'm a first-year honours CS student at the University of Waterloo.
+I'm interested in all kinds of stuff, but my main areas of expertise are currently full-stack development and data science.
+I love to consistently gain knowledge, develop apps that actually have a real-world impact, and learn from other engineers.
+I'm always open to collab and work on cool stuff, so hit me up if you have anything in mind!